zmarg1/med-assist/README.md

-# DocBud [WORK IN PROGRESS]
+# DocBud
-Note: This is a work in progress and does not represent a finished product
+*Note: This is an active development project and not yet production-ready.*

 ## Overview

-DocBud is a smart medical assistant tool designed to record, transcribe, and summarize medical appointments.
-The project consists of:
+DocBud is a intelligent mobile assistant designed to record, transcribe, and summarize medical appointments.

-* **An Android mobile application (DocBud):** Built with Kotlin and Jetpack Compose, allowing users to record new audio or select existing audio files for transcription.
-* **A Python backend service:** Intended to handle the audio processing, including transcription with AssemblyAI and post-processing with an LLM.
+It aims to make healthcare conversations more accessible for users.

+The system is split into two main components:

+- **Android Frontend:** A mobile app that allows users to:
+  - Record new audio from doctor visits.
+  - View transcriptions.
+  - Download or share transcripts as PDFs.

+- **Python Backend:** A Flask-based API service that:
+  - Accepts audio file uploads.
+  - Uses **AssemblyAI** for transcription and speaker diarization.
+  - Enhances transcription using a local or cloud-based **LLM** (Planned for Development).

-Future iterations of the tool will allow users to interact with a chat assistant to answer questions about past appointments.
+> Future versions will include a natural-language chat interface for reviewing and asking questions about past appointments.

-## Current Features
+## In Progress

-**Android App (DocBud - Frontend):**

-* Record audio directly within the app.

-**Python Service (Backend):**

-* Core transcription and diarization using AssemblyAI.

-## Current Development Focus

-* Implementing networking in the Android app to upload audio files.
-* Developing the Python backend API service to receive audio, perform transcription/diarization, and return results.
+- Improve audio playback functionality
+- Improve error handling
+- Integrate an LLM to cleanup transcripts
+- Add appointment summaries logic